 It marked the first time in program history that the Bisons had multiple players chosen in the first 15 rounds of the draft.

 Prior to his arrival, Lipscomb had not posted a winning season since joining Division I as a full member in 2004.

 After finishing just two games shy of .500 in his first season (28-30) in 2007, the Bisons posted a 33-30 overall mark and won a program-record 19 conference games en route to the team’s first-ever ASUN title and NCAA postseason berth in 2008.

-Under his direction, the Bisons reached the NCAA Tournament for the first time in school history in 2008 behind an Atlantic Sun Conference Tournament Championship.
-A major underdog, Lipscomb traveled to Athens, Ga., taking out host Georgia in the opening round before falling to Georgia Tech in round two.
+A major underdog, Lipscomb traveled to Athens, Georgia, taking out host Georgia in the opening round of the NCAA Tourney before falling to Georgia Tech in round two.
 That setup a rematch with the Bulldogs and Georgia prevailed in round two ending the Bisons first NCAA Regional.